smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Within a day he found exactly what caused the issue and then refined a simple way to reproduce it.

-The problem was not introduced directly by the new code but serializing from different objects to JSON in PowerShell.
-Depending on how the message was created it may be wrapped in an additional PowerShell object that would cause something completely different to be serialized.
+The new code did not directly introduce the problem; serializing different objects to PowerShell did.
+Depending on how the message was created it could be wrapped in an additional PowerShell object which would cause something completely different to be serialized.
+We started using a pattern in the new code that caused this situation which is why we had not seen it with other code sending messages to LogStash.

 Consider the following example:

 {% highlight powershell %}
-# In this example to avoid dependencies I am using the built in serializer but
+# In this example to avoid dependencies I am using the built in serializer, but
 # you could happily substitute in your favourite like Json.NET
 Add-Type -AssemblyName System.Web.Extensions